Ski Instructor Jobs & Work

 - USA, AASI (American Association of Snowboard Instructors)

 Level 1 instructors are entry level, they tend to take the beginner lessons on the nursery slopes.
 Level 2 instructors can take up to intermediate level lessons but can also expect their fair share of beginners too.
 Level 3 will be expected to take all types of lessons including advanced and privates.
-Level 4 instructors tend to be used solely for advanced or private lessons and more often than not are utilised in a training role within the school.
+Level 4 instructors tend to be used for advanced or private lessons and more often than not are placed in a senior training role within the school.

 For unqualified personnel hoping to work as instructors, it is advised that you seek some professional training to fast-track into the industry.
 Recommended is an instructor internship programme, which consists of training, qualification and seasonal employment all in the same winter season.